 Chatbots can’t have a conversation unless prompted by the human user, so it’s valuable to start conversations with something actionable and creative in opening messages.

-From asking what a customer is looking for or prompting them to retrieve their abandoned cart, to asking them if they’d like to receive a first-time visitor promo code, you can use any number of strategies to start the conversation.
+From asking what a customer is looking for or prompting them to retrieve their abandoned cart, to ask them if they’d like to receive a first-time visitor promo code, you can use any number of strategies to start the conversation.

 4. The chatbot helps the user